nolanbconaway/pitchfork-2022/readme.md

 I split into chunks because not _all_ computers are blessed with the memory that mine is.

 This is _much_ faster than doing everything serially.
 I ran into database locking issues when doing everything concurrently; so this is probably the fastest option.
-In the current state it ran in ~10s with 32 processes on 24k reviews.
+In the current state it ran in ~10s with `--procs=max` (32 processes on my machine) on 24k reviews.

-See the Data Model section for info on the schema.

-### 3a.
-Test the SQLite data
+### 3c.
+Test the data

-- Script: `python -m scraper.test_sqlite`

-There are two places where I wish I had managed the data models with DBT, and this is one ([this is the other](scraper/sql/readme.md)).
-The idea is to run some small tests on the final SQLite data that might not be easy/possible to do in Pydantic while loading the data from the reviews.
-In practice the code reads like a weird combo of unit testing and DBT testing.
-This pains me but not enough to set up a DBT profile.
+- DBT shorthand: `dbt test --profiles-dir=dbt --project-dir=dbt`

+The data are tested a fair amount when loaded into Pydantic models, as well as upon insert into the SQLite data; but this final step ensures all tables are selectable and that the schema is internally consistent.